Topical Treatments for Eczema

 They work by relieving inflammation which in turn helps to relieve the itching caused by eczema.
 You may need a different corticosteroid cream if you have eczema on your body to if you have eczema on your face.

-Topical Steroid Cream Side Effects
+Topical Steroid Ointment Side Effects

-The downsides of corticosteroid creams and ointments is that they can thin the skin and increase the rate of hair growth on areas of the skin where hair growth isn’t welcome, such as on the hands and face.
+Topical corticosteroids may thin the skin and increase the rate of hair growth on areas of the skin where hair growth isn’t welcome, such as on the hands and face.
 Topical corticosteroids can also cause other skin complaints such as acne spots, stretch marks, darkening of the skin (hyperpigmentation), lightening of the skin (hypopigmentation) and thickening of the skin (lichenification).

-Rarer side effects of corticosteroids include eye damage, folliculitis (inflamed, red, infected, pus filled hair follicles) and problems with the immune system becoming weakened.
+Rarer, more serious side effects of corticosteroids include eye damage, folliculitis (inflamed, red, infected, pus filled hair follicles) and problems with the immune system becoming weakened.

 If you do suffer a side effect from using corticosteroids, talk to your pharmacist or GP.
 Side effects should start to reduce once you stop using corticosteroids but your eczema symptoms may reappear.
 Your GP may be able to prescribe a different corticosteroid if you decide that you’d like to persist with one.